zcashe/cse15l-lab-reports/lab2.md

 ### Which values change:

-When we load the new page with /add-message?s=Hi bruh&user=Zac the URI objects changes so now the url query value is now changed to be ?s=Hi bruh&user=Zac and url path value is /add-message
+When we load the new page with /add-message?s=Hi bruh&user=Zac the URI objects changes so now the url query value is now changed to be ?s=Hi+bruh&user=Zac and url path value is /add-message

 Then parameters is updated to be the string array split at the = and & signs, making it a length 4 array where

 Parameters[0] = s

-Parameters[1] = Hi bruh
+Parameters[1] = Hi+bruh

 Parameters[2] = user

 Parameters[3] = Zac

-Then since parameters[0] = s, chatString gets updated to append "Zac: Hi Bruh" and the new line.
+Then since parameters[0] = s, chatString gets updated to append "Zac: Hi+Bruh" and the new line.

 Then because of the url encoding, the space gets turned into +, so we change it back to a space before we display.